ShreyasGowda2004/realbot/apple.md

-Green apple friend is red apple
 Red Apple is from Kashmir
+Red apple friend is green apple